Negativity-preserving transforms of tuples of symmetric matrices: Multi-variable transforms with negativity constraints

 The case of entrywise positivity preservers corresponds to taking $\bk = \bzero$ and $l = 0$.
 The analogue of Schoenberg's theorem holds, as shown by FitzGerald, Micchelli, and Pinkus in \cite{fitzgerald}.
 Before that, Vasudeva \cite{vasudeva79} had obtained the one-sided, one-variable version of Schoenberg's theorem, which corresponds to taking $m = 1$ and $I = ( 0, \infty )$.
 These results were extended to various smaller domains in our previous work: see Theorem~\ref{T000} above, the proof of which employs the multi-variable version of Bernstein's theorem on absolutely monotone functions.
 This theorem was obtained by Bernstein \cite{Bernstein} for $m = 1$, and then by Schoenberg~\cite{Schoenberg33} for $m = 2$.
 For $m > 2$, see Appendix~\ref{Appendix}.

 Schoenberg's theorem and these generalizations yield a large collection of preservers.
-Theorem~\ref{Tto0} shows that a similarly rich class of preservers is obtained even if one relaxes some (but not all) of the negativity constraints, from none to some, provided that the codomain is still required to be $\bs_n^{(0)}$.
+Theorem~\ref{Tto0} shows that a similarly rich class of preservers is obtained even if one relaxes some (but not all) of the negativity constraints, from none to some, provided that the codomain is still required to be $\cS_n^{(0)}$.

-We now complete the classification of the multi-variable transforms for the remaining case.
-The class of functions obtained is given by a combination of the rich class of absolutely monotone functions in the variables for which the corresponding entries of~$\bk$ are zero and the rigid class of positive homotheties in at most one of the remaining variables.
+We now complete the classification of the multi-variable transforms for the remaining case of Theorem~\ref{Tmain}.
+The class of functions obtained is given by a combination of the rich class of absolutely monotone functions in the variables for which the corresponding entries of~$\bk$ are zero and the rigid class of positive homotheties in a subset of the remaining variables.